 Xeriscaping is an excellent way to create a peaceful and very modern look.
 For example, Japanese Zen rock gardens provide a place for quiet reflection and contemplation.
 Xeriscape is definitely not just rocks.

-- Opting for perennials.
+Opting for perennials.
 Unlike annual plants, perennials can bloom several years before they need replanting.
+Best Plants for Houston Landscaping

 - Make sure you include native plants to Houston, Texas.
 You can find plants databases online that are very helpful to identify truly native plans.
 They are better adapted and won’t keep you so busy.
 For example, Red Yuca below is incredible, vast and helps solve many landscaping problems.
 It blooms throughout the summer.